ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 "better red than expert" v. "“No matter if it is a white cat or a black cat; as long as it can catch mice, it is a good cat." ideological purity v. pragmatism
-"let a part of the population get rich first" - Deng Xiaoping **Four modernizations: agriculture, industry,**
+"let a part of the population get rich first" - Deng Xiaoping **Four modernizations: agriculture, industry, science & tech, defense**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwODcyMTcyNSwzODA1Njg4NjYsMTg3Nz
+eyJoaXN0b3J5IjpbLTQzNTI3MTE1NywzODA1Njg4NjYsMTg3Nz
 Q4MzAwMiwtNzYxNDc2NDc2LDUzOTcyOTYyMywxODcwNTM4MDQ4
 LC04Mzc0MjQ3OTcsMTU4NDEyMTMzMCwxODU3MDI0NzA3LDc3OT
 AzMTMyOCwyMTAxMzM2NTk4LDkzNDA5MTA3OCwtMjA5Mjc1ODk1